cqse/teamscale-jacoco-agent/agent/README.md

 - `http-server-port` (required): the port at which the agent should start an HTTP server that listens for test events (Recommended port is 8123)
-- `coverage-via-http` (optional): if set to true the coverage collected during a test is generated in process and returned as response to the the `[POST] /test/end/...` request.
-If set to false the coverage is stored in a binary `*.exec` file within the `out` directory.
-(Default is false)

 The agent's REST API has the following endpoints:
 - `[GET] /test` Returns the testPath of the current test.
 The result will be empty when the test already finished or was